 The builder was baffled.
 His fancy new house would not sell.
 He ended up firing his agent and hiring a new one.
 Fortunately, the new agent knew the importance of finding that special feature.
 He drove out to give the house a thorough investigation.

 What he found changed everything.
 The house has a gorgeous 5-acre yard.
 Other houses being sold in the area were all on 1-2 acre lots.

-Not only was the yard bigger, but it was also more private than other lots available.
+Not only was the yard bigger, it was more private than other lots available.
 The new real estate agent marketed the 5 acres.
 He mentioned details and a description of the house.
 But, he focused attention on the lot.

 The house was not the main selling point, so he shifted attention to the 5-acre lot.
 In no time, his phone rang!
 A buyer was relocating.
-He had noticed the house was for sale, but it hadn’t caught his eye.
+He had noticed the house was or sale, but it hadn’t caught his eye.

 The 80/20 Rule in action: Buyers are searching for unique features.

 That changed when he learned it was built on a 5-acre lot.
 All of a sudden, he was very interested.
 So interested, in fact, he submitted an offer from 1,000 miles away.
 He had never ever seen it in person.